stmix/stmix/README.md

 ### Hi there 👋 I'm Michał

-Here are some ideas to get you started:
+Here you can get some facts about me:

 - 🔭 I’m currently working on Flutter App - Genecar
 - 🌱 I’m currently learning Java, Flutter and SQL